 You really can’t think about Italy without thinking about its food and thank god I’m writing this after I ate, cause if that wasn’t the case it would’ve taken me ages to finish this piece.
 There is nothing that beats the flavors of Italian recipes, the simplicity of them, and the way Italian food isn’t only good to eat, but in most cases, healthy.

-Let’s start by saying that we’re going to talk about one specialty per region, so there aren’t going to be a lot of famous Italian dishes, because there really are so many that it makes sense that we can’t talk about all of them.
-So, if you think that there are some plates that you tried, and we should’ve talk about, let us know (there you go that’s me being social friendly).
+Let’s start by saying that we’re going to talk about one specialty per region, so there aren’t going to be a lot of famous Italian dishes because there really are so many that it makes sense that we can’t talk about all of them.
+So, if you think that there are some plates that you tried, and we should’ve talked about, let us know (there you go that’s me being social-friendly).

-One of the ways you can see this the most is how the Northern regions tend to cook mostly with butter, while in the Southern regions we can notice an oil based cuisine.
-That’s the biggest Northern Italy vs. Southern Italy cuisine difference, plus the variety that we’ll be talking about soon ( check the list of best italian restaurants).
+One of the ways you can see this the most is how the Northern regions tend to cook mostly with butter, while in the Southern regions we can notice an oil-based cuisine.
+That’s the biggest Northern Italy vs. Southern Italy cuisine difference, plus the variety that we’ll be talking about soon (see some of the best Italian restaurants in Florence).

 While I’m not going to really talk about traditional eating habits in Italy or Italian Christmas desserts, I’m sure you’ll find some amazing dishes that you’re going to want to try at home, or if you’re planning on studying/visiting Italy in the near future, try for yourself.
 Maybe go on a mad food trip around Italy and try them all.
 I’m just saying, there are enough different kinds of Italian food to discover.

 Now let’s go on this mad Italian cuisine and traditional recipes hunt, so you’ll know what are the typical Italian dishes you have to try when you get here ( want to learn to cook in Italy?
 Discover best italian cooking schools).

 Valle D’Aosta – Fontina